-Ensure that metal signal poles permit cables to be installed inside poles.
-For holes in the poles used to accommodate cables, provide full-circumference grommets.
+Ensure that metal signal poles permit cables to be installed inside poles and any required mast arms.
+For holes in the poles and arms used to accommodate cables, provide full-circumference grommets.
+Arm flange plate wire access holes should be deburred, non grommeted, and oversized to fit around the 2" diameter grommeted shaft flange plate wire access hole.

-After fabrication, have steel poles and all parts used in the assembly hot-dip galvanized per section 1076.
+After fabrication, have steel poles, required mast arms, and all parts used in the assembly hot-dip galvanized per section 1076.
 Design structural assemblies with weep holes large enough and properly located to drain molten zinc during the galvanization process.
 Provide hot-dip galvanizing on structures that meets or exceeds ASTM Standard A-123.
 Provide galvanizing on hardware that meets or exceeds ASTM Standard A-153.
 Ensure that threaded material is brushed and retapped as necessary after galvanizing.
 Perform repair of damaged galvanizing that complies with the following:

-Repair of Galvanizing.....Article 1076-7
+Repair of GalvanizingArticle 1076-7